Close

 • A worn shirt or blanket with a familiar scent

 Covering the back and sides of the crate with a blanket can create a den-like feeling while leaving the front open for airflow.
-Clean the bedding often to keep the space fresh.
+Clean bedding often to keep the space fresh.

 • Begin with 5–10 minutes of alone time while staying nearby

-• Keep greetings and goodbyes quiet and calm
+• Keep greetings and goodbyes calm

-• Use soft music or white noise to create a soothing setting
+• Use soft music or white noise

-• Look for relaxed body language like steady breathing or restful naps
+• Watch for relaxed body language

 What’s the best age to start crate training?

 Puppies can begin crate training around 8–12 weeks old.
-Older puppies or dogs may need extra time and support.

 How can someone tell if their puppy feels at ease in the crate?